Skip to main content

 FAQs

-Common questions
+Common questions about e-cigarettes and vaping

-How unsafe are e-cigarettes?
+How unsafe are e-cigarettes ('vapes')?

-E-cigarettes contain harmful chemicals such as nicotine, propylene glycol or glycerine, and flavourings along with hazardous substances of which formaldehyde, acetaldehyde and acrolein which are known to cause cancer.
+E-cigarettes also contain many chemicals considered to be hazardous.
+These include formaldehyde, acetaldehyde and acrolein, which are known causes of cancer.
 Some chemicals in e-cigarette aerosols can cause DNA damage.

 Talk to them about e-cigarettes early on… Just as you might talk to young people about alcohol and other drugs, or keeping safe on the internet, it’s a good idea to include e-cigarettes as part of that conversation.
 Ask your child to research e-cigarettes together as you both may not know a lot about e-cigarettes.
 There’s lots of useful information on this site and links to other resources.